Alcazaba Of Málaga

 Visiting The Alcazaba Of Málaga

 Fortunately, the Alcazaba of Málaga is in the center of the city and is easy to get to.
-There is a lift that takes you to the top of the Alcazaba fortress on Calle Guillén Sotelo.
-If you feel more adventurous, you can walk to the top of the fortress using the many stairs.
-The best way is taking the stairs and climbing to the top of the Alcazaba.
-This way, you will be able to view the well-preserved fortress as you slowly make it to the summit of the hill.
+The entrance to the Alcazaba is next to the Roman theatre.
+Once you climb up a few steps you will arrive at the ticket office.
+You will be able to purchase your tickets using the self-service ticket machines.
+These accept both cards and cash.
+Once you have your tickets you can start the climb to the top along an easy to climb path.
 If you are interested in learning about the history, there is a free audio guide available.
 Just scan the QR code as you enter, you will be able to listen to the history of the Alcazaba as you walk around.

 The entrance to the Alcazaba of Málaga is just in front of the Museum of Málaga, just down from the Roman Amphitheater.
-The lift access is about a 2-minute walk from the main entrance.
 The Roman amphitheater and the Museum of Málaga can be visited at the same time as the Alcazaba as they are both situated next to the main entrance of the Alcazaba.
 These three attractions would take a full morning or afternoon to visit.
 If you wish to have lunch in between visiting these great attractions, there are many good restaurants all around to enjoy a meal and a Rioja wine.

-Opening times for the Alcazaba of Málaga in 2023 are 9:00 until 20:00 from 1st April until 31st October.
-In the winter months the times are 09:00 until 18:00, this is from 1st November until 31st March 2024.
-The current entry prices for 2023 are 3.50 Euros for just one attraction, or to visit both attractions (Alcazaba and castle) the price is 5.50 Euros.
-There are discounts for group bookings, it would be best to contact the venue for more information.
+Opening times for the Alcazaba of Málaga in 2025 are 9:00 until 20:00 from 1st April until 31st October.
+In the winter months the times are 09:00 until 18:00, this is from 1st November until 31st March 2025.
+The current entry prices for 2025 are 3.50 Euros for just one attraction.
+You can visit both attractions (Alcazaba and castle) the price is 5.50 Euros.
+There are discounts for group bookings.
+You can find out more about the Alcazaba of Malaga and purchase tickets by visiting the official website here.